ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-01-12-00_Setting_up_the_environment.md

 3. a [text editor](#editor) (by default, `nano`)
 4. [Python](#python) (including a number of additional packages required for scientific computing)

+In each section, find the instructions for your operating system (Windows, Mac OS X, or Linux).

+Once you have installed everything, [test your installation](#testing).

 ## Setup